department-of-veterans-affairs/va.gov-team/teams/vsa/engineering/qa/testrail/README.md

 #### Existing PTEMS Teams

-Existing PTEMS teams should already have TestRail access (ask your Product Manager) and a team-specific TestRail Project.
+Existing PTEMS Application Teams should already have TestRail access (ask your Product Manager) and a team-specific TestRail Project.
 Unless your PTEMS Team's brand-new, you can skip Platform's Getting Started topics for requesting access and creating a project.

 ### More TestRail help